Toronto Van Attack: Alleged Killer Alek Minassian Was Apparently Upset About Women, Spoke Of ‘Incel’

 What Is Incel?

-Incel was a community on Reddit where sexually frustrated men lamented being “involuntarily celibate,” “Incel” being a portmanteau of the two words.
+Incel was a community on Reddit where sexually frustrated men lamented being “involuntarily celibate,” Incel being a portmanteau of the two words.
 Although the community is long gone, BBC News reports that it was where sexually-frustrated men blamed women – all women worldwide – for their inability to connect with the opposite sex.

-The group is obviously and patently misogynistic, according to The Guardian via The New York Times.
+The group is obviously and patently misogynistic, according to The New York Times.

 “Incels are misogynists who are deeply suspicious and disparaging of women, whom they blame for denying them their right to sexual intercourse.”